zennymorh/Baking_App/README.md

 # Baking_App
 A simple baking application that displays a variety of recipes in a cardview

+### Overview
+Creating an android app that will allow a user to select a recipe and see video-guided steps for how to complete it.

 ### Description
 The first image shows the fetched recipes in a cardview.
 The second image shows the list of steps of the clicked recipe.